renansz/URochester/CSC453/midterm_post.md

 > size = Py_SIZE(a) + Py_SIZE(b);

-  Now we jump to **line 1060** and go all the way until the function returns the concatenation result.
+  Now we jump to **line 1060** and the execution go over all the next lines until the function returns the concatenation result.

 ````
     op = (PyStringObject *)PyObject_MALLOC(PyStringObject_SIZE + size);